Cyrus Northrop: Career and accomplishments

 Northrop's daughter Elizabeth married Joseph Warren Beach, a famous literary scholar who later chaired the English Department at the University of Minnesota.

+When asked to speak at the dedication of a cemetery outdoors in cold rain, Northrop said, "I hope you will excuse me for not removing my hat, as I have no desire to contribute personally to the success of this enterprise."

 Post-presidency

 Upon retirement he became a beloved President Emeritus of the University of Minnesota.
-In September, 1915, Northrop was elected Grand Senior President of Alpha Sigma Phi Fraternity, a position in which he served until 1919.
+In September 1915, Northrop was elected Grand Senior President of Alpha Sigma Phi Fraternity, a position in which he served until 1919.

 Degrees and honorary degrees

 In 1886 his alma mater, Yale, conferred upon him her highest honor, that of LL.D.
 Similar degrees were conferred upon him by the University of Wisconsin and Illinois College, both in 1904, to be followed by South Carolina College in 1905, and the University of Minnesota.

 The Tomahawk closes their retrospective with: "President Northrop is affectionately remembered among the 'Sigs, and has spoken kindly of his associations with them when an active member of Alpha Chapter at Yale in 1855–6.
 A glance at his picture will convince anyone that he is still a young man in spite of his many years of experience and great activity."

 For his leadership and vision, the Minnesota Geological Survey honored Dr. Northrop by naming a mountain after him: Mount Northrop is located in Lake County, in the range of the Sawtooth Mountains.
 He is also the namesake of the city of Northrop, Minnesota.
+The Northrop Collegiate School for Girls (a predecessor to the Blake School) was likewise named in Northrop's honor.